 For people who have struggled with discolored, chipped, or uneven teeth and feel self-conscious about their smile, veneers can genuinely be life-changing.
 They deliver results that simpler treatments like whitening or bonding simply cannot match, and they do it quickly.

-That said, they are not the right choice for everyone.
+That said, veneers are not the right choice for everyone.
 The cost is significant, the process involves permanent changes to your teeth, and they require ongoing care and eventual replacement.
 If your dental concerns are mainly about tooth color and your teeth are otherwise healthy, whitening may be a smarter first step.

 But if you have multiple cosmetic concerns at once, and you want a long-lasting solution that gives you a smile you are proud to show off every day, veneers are absolutely worth considering.
 Talk to a qualified cosmetic dentist, ask to see their work, and get a full picture of what the process looks like for your specific situation.